 Costs of EAIP and PWP benefits and insurer administration are paid from the Re-employment Assistance Program within the Workers' Benefit Fund.
-In 2009, benefit costs paid came to \$18.24 million for the Employer-at-Injury Program and \$8.03 million for the Preferred Worker Program.
-Costs for EAIP benefits first exceeded PWP in 2000, and since then, EAIP's share of Re-employment Assistance Programs benefits paid has been increasing rapidly, though that trend may be ending in 2010.
+In 2011, benefit costs paid came to \$18.64 million for the Employer-at-Injury Program and \$6.10 million for the Preferred Worker Program.
+Costs for EAIP benefits first exceeded PWP in 2000, and since then, EAIP's share of Re-employment Assistance Programs benefits paid has been increasing rapidly.
 Also, the PWP benefit costs do not include placement services that were enabled by SB 119 (2005).
 Revenue for the Workers' Benefit Fund is mostly assessments paid equally by workers and their employers on hours worked.